stellar/slingshot/zkvm/docs/zkvm-blockchain.md

 D[n] = {d(0), d(1), ..., d(n-1)}
 ```

-the MPTH is thus defined as follows:
+the MPTH is thus defined as follows.

 The hash of an empty Merkle patricia tree list is a 32-byte challenge string with the label `patricia.empty`: